DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 ![Shows Page Lighthouse Test](docs/testing/shows-page-lighthouse-test.png)

 * The performance for the shows page is scoring slightly lower.
-The largest contentful paint element is in part to blame, which takes longer to load in due to the fade-in animation.
+The largest contentful paint element is in part to blame, which has a 1,300 ms load delay.

 ![Shows Page Largest Contentful Paint](docs/testing/shows-largest-content-paint.png)